omjadhav-dev/GROCIFY/Readme.md

 ## Data Model

 - **User** — name, email, mobile, address, businessName, role (`shopkeeper` \| `wholesaler`), hashed password
-- **Product** — name, description, image, price, stock, unit, category, belongs to a wholesaler (User)
+- **Product** — name, description, image, price, stock, lowStockThreshold, unit, category, belongs to a wholesaler (User)
 - **Order** — belongs to a shopkeeper and a wholesaler, status, deliveryAddress, note, totalAmount, has many OrderItems
 - **OrderItem** — belongs to an Order and a Product; stores quantity and price *at the time of the order*, so later price changes don't rewrite history
 - **Message** — sender, receiver, text, timestamp